 Welcome to the Turtle Rock Community Website

-Hello!
-If you are a resident of Turtle Rock and would like access to this website, please send an email to email@example.com and be sure to include your full name, Turtle Rock address, and phone number.
-Welcome to the neighborhood!
+This website will remain operational for now.
+If you are a resident of Turtle Rock and would like access to this website, please send an email to firstname.lastname@example.org and be sure to include your full name, Turtle Rock address, and phone number.

 Turtle Rock on Palmer Ranch is located in the heart of the massive real estate development of Palmer Ranch.
 Palmer Ranch was part of 80,000 acres of land originally purchased by Bertha Honore Palmer in 1910.
 Bertha Palmer was the wife of Chicago department store tycoon Potter Palmer and she began the trend of establishing winter homes in Florida.
 Bertha Palmer devoted much of her acreage to cattle ranching and citrus groves.
 In 1973 Hugh Culverhouse, Sr. purchased Palmer Ranch which was then 11,000 acres, eventually developing the area.

 Turtle Rock is one of over 20 planned communities which comprise Palmer Ranch.
 It has two controlled-access entrances located at Palmer Ranch Parkway on the North and Central Sarasota Parkway on the South.
 Many of the 758 single-family residences enjoy superb lake-front views on one of the 17 serene lakes or border one of the over 20 natural preserves.
 The lakes and ponds can be accessed by the residents for canoeing or fishing, while a 1.4 mile hiking Nature Trail winds through a preserve.